Traverse City, Michigan: Private schools

 Traverse City offers a number of private schools.

 Interlochen Center for the Arts, also home to the Interlochen Arts Academy, is a private fine arts boarding school.
 Founded in 1928, Interlochen Center for the Arts is one of the nation's first and foremost institutions dedicated to the development of young artists.
 The roots of Interlochen began with Joseph Maddy and his founding of the National Music Camp, now known as Interlochen Arts Camp and the Interlochen Summer Arts Festival, which bring student and professional artists from around the globe.

-For over 45 years, The Pathfinder has been teaching children to achieve their personal best as lifelong learners, young global citizens, creative thinkers, and stewards of the Earth.
-The Pathfinder School was officially founded in 1972 by Arthur and Nancy Baxter alongside a commitment of teachers from Interlochen, The Leelanau School, and Traverse City Area Public Schools.
+The Pathfinder School was founded by Arthur and Nancy Baxter in 1972 alongside teachers from surrounding schools: Interlochen, The Leelanau School, and Traverse City Area Public Schools.
+The Pathfinder belief's on teaching are to "require creativity, critical thinking, collaboration, initiative, and responsibility."

 The Traverse Children's House emerged as a unified Montessori school when it opened its main campus in 2002 on North Long Lake Road.
 The building was intentionally designed to enhance the school's Montessori philosophy and teaching method for infants through 6th grade.
 The Children's House expanded to include 7th and 8th grade in 2014.
 In 2022, the growing young adolescent program became known as Compass Montessori Junior High and moved to its own campus in downtown Traverse City.